soyrice/recoder/README.md

 <details>
 <summary>
 This tool standardizes land use/land cover data from various sources.
-It uses `openpyxl` to read data from an Excel sheet and runs as an ArcGIS geoprocessing tool to re-code land use/land cover attributes.
+It uses `openpyxl` to read data from an Excel sheet and runs as an ArcGIS geoprocessing tool to re-code land use/land cover attributes.<br><br>
 </summary>

 <p>